Melbourne Cricket Ground, Melbourne, Victoria © AFL Media

-The iconic Melbourne Cricket Ground, better known as the MCG, is one of the biggest sports stadiums in the world.
+Visit the iconic Melbourne Cricket Ground, better known as the MCG, one of the biggest sports stadiums in the world.

 Watch a cricket Test match in summer

-Cricket is hugely popular in Australia in summer.
+Cricket is hugely popular during the Australian summer.
 The MCG is the home of the Melbourne Cricket Club and there are few events in the Australian sporting calendar that evoke as much passion as the Boxing Day Test match, between Australia and a visiting team such as England, South Africa or India.
 Test matches run for five days.

 Take a tour of the stadium

 A behind-the-scenes tour of the MCG reveals more than 150 years of Australian sporting history.
 Explore the stadium's inner sanctum and walk on the hallowed turf.
-You can even get up on the stadium's roof and zip-line from one side of the stadium to the other.
+You'll get to see the MCC (Melbourne Cricket Club) Library, player change rooms and take a walk on the arena.

 Watch Australian Open tennis